 The limit applies to the total value of all your pensions including Final Salary (Defined Benefit, DB) and Personal/Group personal pensions (Defined Contribution, DC) schemes.

-The way that DB schemes are calculated most often means it uses substantially less of your LTA than the equivalent value of the offered transfer amount.
+The way that DB schemes are calculated most often means it uses substantially less of your LTA allowance than the equivalent value of the offered transfer amount.

 For example.